lukehunter/ssgallery/README.md

 ## known issues / limitations
 - Thumbnail sizes other than 170x130 are not currently supported.
 Some changes to the CSS are required.
 - There is no support for paging.
 Really large albums may not scale well since all thumbnails are on one page.
-- Layout is a little small on mobile devices.
-Could use some responsive design.
 - If you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder that aren't linked in the gallery but are still present.
 Over time this could grow and start wasting disk space (and you may want removed images to disappear completely from the published gallery).
 A simple workaround is to completely delete the target folder and re-generate from scratch as needed.
 - Occasionally File.Copy throws an IOException related to disk space even when plenty of space is available.
 Setting the following registry key may help:

    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\IRPStackSize DWORD 0x0000000f (15)

 ## todo
-- photoswipe integration
-- reasonable defaults for widths and heights (reduce number of required args)
-- parallelization
-- remove unneeded html
--   "       "    css
+- refine gapless layout (no frills css approach?)
-- fix css to work with custom thumbnail sizes
+- improve album thumbnail autogeneration (photo stack)
+- allow specifying sort options for albums/folders (including dictionary number sorting, and reverse option)
+- paging (specify max images per page, default ~100. url scheme?)
 - download gallery/album links and zip files
 - prompt to remove extraneous files at the end
 - password protected albums
-- gapless gallery/album layout
+- re-integrate disqus
-- more themes
+- parallelization